talarsen/JavaScriptJournalAndProjects/README.md

-# myJournalToBecomingAJavaScriptProgrammer
+# myJournalToBecomingAProgrammer
 This is my daily journal of what I am learning on my JavaScript programming journey.
 It will be useful for me to keep track of what I am learning.
-Also, it will show prospective employers that I have knowledge and experience with GitHib and JavaScript.
+Also, it will show prospective employers that I have knowledge and experience with GitHib,HTML5, CSS3, Python and JavaScript.

 **12/4/2019 ESlint-My New Best Friend